DataLabTechTV/postgresql-maximalism/README.md

 ## Connecting

-You can then connect to the database using whatever client you prefer.
+You can then connect to the database using whichever client you prefer.
 For example, on Debian 12, you can install the `psql` client as follows:

 ```bash
 sudo curl -o /usr/share/keyrings/apt.postgresql.org.asc --fail https://www.postgresql.org/media/keys/ACCC4CF8.asc